clarosmarkjoseph/LBO-IOS/README.md

-# Lay-Bare-IOS
+# LBO-IOS
-This is a official IOS application of Lay Bare created by me
+This is a official IOS application of LBO